CTSRD-CHERI/cheribsd-getting-started/src/installing/README.md

 firmware SD card
 [here](https://developer.arm.com/documentation/den0132/0100/Flash-the-onboard-SD-card).

+We recommend that, rather than setting the firmware time to local time, as recommended in the Arm guide, you instead set the firmware time to UTC; you will then need to select UTC as the timezone in CheriBSD.

 ### Connecting to the serial consoles

 Multiple consolers are available via the USB debug port on an Arm Morello